46OkuMen/appareden/docs/GEM.md

 --
 7f: " "
 80: Moves cursor down 1,280 pixels AND DOESN'T WRITE
+	TODO: Try 80 80 and see what happens.
 81: Corner pixel; normal
 82: Corner pixel is shifted down one
 83: Corner pixel is shifted down two